Skip to contents

 Background

 After a qsip_data object is built and validated, the first step in the analysis is to filter the features using run_feature_filter().
 This is done to narrow down the sources for a specific comparison, and remove features that are not useful for the analysis.
-Filtering has three sequential steps.

-• remove features that are not present in enough sources
+• remove features that are not “present” in enough sources

 Each step is detailed in the following sections.

-Define the sources for a comparison
+Step 1 - define the sources for a comparison

 There are internal validations for this step to make sure the sources provided to a given argument make sense with the isotope designation in the source data.
 For example, if you try to give a 13C source to the unlabeled_source_mat_ids then there will be an error.
-If you try to sources with a mixture of heavy istopes (e.g. 13C and 15N) to the labeled_source_mat_ids then there will be an error.
+If you try sources with a mixture of heavy isotopes (e.g. 13C and 15N) to the labeled_source_mat_ids then there will be an error.
 This can happen either explicitly by providing the wrong source_mat_id values, or if you have a mixture and choose “labeled” for labeled_source_mat_ids.
 Having a mixture of unlabeled source isotopes (e.g. 12C and 14N), however, is allowed and will not give an error.

-Score features as “present” in a source
+Step 2 - score features as “present” in a source

-Remove features that are not present in enough sources
+Step 3 - remove features that are not present in enough sources

 The results of the last filtering step are used in this step to make a final call for a feature_id in that comparison.
-If a feature is found in the number of sources defined in min_unlabeled_sources and min_labeled_sources, then it will survive the filtering step and move on to resampling/EAF calculations.
+If a feature is found in at lesat the number of sources defined in min_unlabeled_sources and min_labeled_sources, then it will survive the filtering step and move on to resampling/EAF calculations.

-As detailed in the main vignette, we can use the show_comparison_groups() function to see the available comparisons (this is just a prediction though!).
+As detailed in the main vignette, we can use the get_comparison_groups() function to see the available comparisons (this is just a prediction though!).
 We can run a few with the test dataset (example_qsip_object) and see how the text result changes to allow less through as we get more restrictive.

 restrictive <- run_feature_filter(example_qsip_object,